pointw-dev/halchemy/jekyll/index.md

 # HAL-based Hypermedia API clients for humans.

 Do you have an API that serves data following the [HAL specification](https://stateless.group/hal_specification.html)?
-The **HALchemy** library makes it easy for your client to make the most of that API.
+The **halchemy** library makes it easy for your client to make the most of that API.

 ## Getting started

-Install HALchemy using the package manager of your chosen language:
+Install halchemy using the package manager of your chosen language:

 {% tabs install %}
 {% tab install Python %}